Treatments for Pimple Marks

 Lemon Juice

 Lemon juice is a natural bleaching agent that has skin-lightening properties.
 This can also be utilized to remove acne marks or at least lighten them, if not obliterated.
-You can apply fresh lemon juice to your face or pimple marks with the help of clean cotton cloth.
+You can apply fresh lemon juice to your face or pimple marks with the help of a clean cotton cloth.
 Let it sit for 15-20 minutes, and then wash it off with lukewarm water for effective results.

 However, before you explore these options, try out Wellbeing Nutrition's Skin Fuel - India's First US Dermatologist Formulated Drinkable Skincare.
 Made using naturally derived, widely researched ingredients - L–glutathione, hyaluronic acid, Japanese collagen, and other essential vitamins, this delicious blueberry mint skin elixir is the perfect way to take care of your skin with an inside-out approach.